-- Current biodiversity financial flows amount to \$166 billion per year, with over three-quarters (\$126 billion) provided by governments.
-The private sector contributes just 17% through payments for ecosystem services (\$10 billion), sustainable supply-chain finance (\$8 billion), environmental markets (\$6 billion) and impact investing (\$5 billion). - Up to \$996 billion (\$ 2021) per year is needed by 2030 to sustainably manage biodiversity and maintain ecosystem integrity, based on the 2020 report by the Paulson Institute, Nature Conservancy and Cornell Atkinson Center for Sustainability.
+- Up to \$996 billion (\$ 2021) per year is needed by 2030 to sustainably manage biodiversity and maintain ecosystem integrity, based on the 2020 report by the Paulson Institute, Nature Conservancy and Cornell Atkinson Center for Sustainability.
 This was equivalent to 0.7-0.9% of global GDP in 2022. - Some 73% of the future funding need is to sustainably manage productive land- and seascapes, with the biggest sum allocated to transitioning the agricultural sector to conservation practices in croplands by 2030. - The upper estimate for future funding needs yields a gap of some \$830 billion per year.
-Note that these are initial estimates, based on the limited data available, reporting inconsistencies and assumptions required.
+As context, that is roughly the same size as the global tobacco product market (in 2022). - Note that these are initial estimates, based on the limited data available, reporting inconsistencies and assumptions required.
 Read more on data challenges.